djibydiop/llm-baremetal/ORIGIN_STORY.md

 # Origin Story - gpt_nano.h

-## 🎯 Response to Justine's Questions
+## 🎯 Response to Djiby's Questions

 ### Q1: Where does `gpt_nano.h` come from?